Use your My Parking Account to:

 - Campus permits are not valid for event parking at the Nutter Center.

-If you live on campus Fall 2020, there are residential parking lots assigned to you based on where you live.
-Residential permits are valid in all parking lots on main campus Fall semester 2020, unless space is marked as restricted (e.g. visitor spaces, handicapped spaces, or spaces marked reserved or for university vehicles).
+If you live on campus during the Summer 2022 semester, there are residential parking lots assigned to you based on where you live.
+Residential permits are valid for spaces unless the space is marked as restricted (e.g., visitor spaces, ADA accessible spaces, or spaces marked reserved or for university vehicles).
 Officers monitor all lots year-round.

 - Honors, Woods, College Park, and University Park (D permit) residents can park in spaces in those residential communities' lots.